-If you have connected to a remote console using the ssh:ssh command or the remote client, you can stop the remote instance using the osgi:shutdown command.
+If you have connected to a remote console using the ssh:ssh command, the fabric:container-connect command, or the remote client, you can stop the remote instance using the osgi:shutdown command.

 Pressing Ctrl+D in a remote console simply closes the remote connection and returns you to the local shell.